What is Impulse Turbine, Its Uses Diagram and How it Works?

 These types of turbines are the modification of impulse turbines often used in small hydropower plants.
 Just like impulse turbines, the rotor is rotating in air and not fully submerged like a reaction turbine.

-The benefits of this turbine include operation in a wide range of flow rate, head, and consequently power.
+The benefits of this turbine include operation in a wide range of flow rates, head, and consequently power.
 Furthermore, it can adapt well to changes in flow while saving efficiency.
 There is a special control system that can adjust the active part of the turbine according to the amount of water flow.

 How Does an Impulse Turbine Work?

-The working of an impulse turbine is different since there are various types out there. well, while explaining the various types I mentioned how they work.
+The working of an impulse turbine is different since there are various types out there. well, while explaining the various types, I mentioned how they work.
 Generally, in the power generation process in impulse turbines, the following steps must be accomplished.

 • The stored water flows from a source upstream through Penstock to be delivered to the nozzle.